 Sure!
 If you want to sit on an aisle somewhere and have the pram next to you, that’s fine.
 Equally, if you would prefer, you can leave it up the back while the service is on.

-While our Senior Pastor has the title of Reverend, we all call him by his first name, and he’s quite happy with that!
+While our Lead Pastor has the title of Reverend, we all call him by his first name, and he’s quite happy with that!
 You can call all our staff by name.
 We have a staff page where you can find out who they are.

 You don’t have to be a Christian to come to church.
 Whatever your reason for coming along, you’re welcome.
 If you have questions or are looking for something in particular we’d love to help, so please share that with someone.
 Even if you’re not exactly sure why you want to visit, you can just come along and see if you find out.